mo-sangha/book/chapters/pointing-out.typ

   This is how you will see your own nature.
 ]

+==== Thinking As Many Thoughts As Possible
+While in a relaxed posture, begin thinking as many thoughts as possible in rapid succession, to the point of exhaustion.

+Here the conceptual mind gets crowded out to the point of silence as pure presence.

+#quote(block: true, attribution: [_The Flight of the Garuda_, Song 21 @flight-of-the-garuda-kunsang])[
+  When people of lesser capacity cannot remain in the natural state, they should push thoughts to their breaking point, generating desirable or undesirable thoughts, in various ways, one after another, until their minds have become exhausted.
+  Finally, not desiring to continue this further, they should rest loosely.
+]

 ==== The Space Which Holds Stillness and Movement

 Known in Dzogchen and Mahamudra as a technique for recognizing the nature of mind,